 The palliative care team may visit you at this time.
 This team can help with any symptoms that may occur and support you and your family through your

 What are the main side-effects of treatment?
 The type of side-effects you get will depend on the type of treatment, the dose, the duration and your own general health.
 Some treatments may cause symptoms like lowered resistance to infections, nausea or loss of appetite.
 Many treatments cause fatigue (tiredness).
 Your doctor will discuss any likely side-effects before treatment.

-For more about side-effects, please see our booklets Understanding Chemotherapy, Understanding Radiotherapy, Understanding Cancer and Complementary Therapies, Coping with Fatigue and Diet and Cancer which you can download from our "Important cancer information booklets" list on the right hand side of this page, or learn more about side effects here.
+For more about side-effects, please see our booklets Understanding Chemotherapy and other drugs, Understanding Radiotherapy, Understanding Cancer and Complementary Therapies, Coping with Fatigue and Diet and Cancer which you can download from our "Publications about cancer treatment side effects" list on the right hand side of this page, or learn more about side effects here.

 If a treatment looks like it might be helpful, it is given to patients in research studies called clinical trials.
 Trials may be taking place at the hospital you are attending.
 If you are interested in taking part, talk to your doctor.
 He or she can tell you if the trial would suit you or not.
 For further information please see the cancer and clinicial trial section